Islandora/documentation/docs/tutorials/how-to-create-collection.md

-Collections are groups of repository content that can be described themselves.
-Repository content is aggregated in a collection by setting the `field_member_of` entity reference field to point to a collection.
-Generally speaking, anything can behave as a collection, and anything with `field_member_of` can be a member of a collection.
-However, Islandora provides a "Collection" taxonomy term in the Islandora Models vocabulary that can be used to trigger collection-specific behavior.
-For example, a context provided by Islandora Defaults will display a list of child resource node teasers on the resources' display page when this term is applied to the `field_model` field.
+# How to create and add to a Collection

+This how-to demonstrates creating a collection and adding items to it in Islandora Defaults.
+For more about collections, see Feature: Collections.

+## Introduction

+In Islandora Defaults, Collections that are tagged as "Collection" under System > Model will show a view of their member objects.
+A member is any object that is "member_of" that object, and can be added via the "Members" tab.
+This is the mechanism in Islandora Defaults; individual instances may vary.

 !!!
-Tip "Collections and Deleting"
+Warning "Collections and Deleting"
-    Collections and their members are
-    independent of each other, and removing something from a collection does not delete it.  **Similarly, deleting a collection does not delete its members.**
+    Collections and their members are independent of each other, and removing something from a collection does not delete it.
+    **Similarly, deleting a collection does not delete its members.**

 ## Creating a Collection